srampinogroup/coding-in-chemistry/verlet/verlet.md

 # Hands-on session 1.
-# Classical trajectories via the velocity Verlet algorithm
+# Classical trajectories via the Velocity Verlet algorithm

 In finite-difference schemes, time is discretized using a constant time step   $\Delta t = \tau$.